TechShroom/EmergencyLanding/develop-docs/stage.md

 Simple sub-stage system underneath the Main Stage from the sample above:
 ![Sample Sub-stage Setup](ascii-images/basic-sub-stage.png)

+(Note: The `ExitSignalException` above would be implemented without stacktraces, making it much more efficient. **Do not** use stacktraces for signal exceptions!)

 ### Multi-threading Stages
 Stages should not exist across threads.
 The concept of a thread would be hard to work in to such a system while keeping it simple and easy to use.
 Instead, each thread should have its own Stages that do not mingle with another thread.